-Nicole Scherzinger Poses In Barely There Slit Bikini In Sultry Photo
+Nicole Scherzinger Poses In Barely-There Slit Bikini In Sultry Photo

-Former Pussycat Dolls singer Nicole Scherzinger was showing off her seriously toned body in a new photo posted to Instagram as she struck a sultry pose in a barely there bikini this week.
-The new snap shared by the ex-X Factor judge showed her taking a dip in the ocean in what appeared to be a vacation snap.
+Former Pussycat Dolls singer Nicole Scherzinger showed off her seriously fit body in a photo posted to Instagram this week, striking a sultry pose in a barely-there bikini.
+In the latest snap shared by the former X Factor judge, Scherzinger takes a dip in the ocean as she appears to be enjoying her latest beach vacation.

-Nicole’s tiny dark bikini featured several big slits across the top and a similar design on the bottoms, meaning the singer was showing off some serious skin in the new photo while she placed her hand on her toned stomach.

-Scherzinger then pouted at the camera while putting her hand on her head as a number of luxury yachts could be seen in the distance behind her.
+Nicole’s tiny dark bikini featured several big slits across the top with a matching design on the bottoms, allowing the singer to show off some serious skin in the new photo while she placed her hand on her toned stomach, pouting for the camera and placing a hand on her toned stomach as a number of luxury yachts could be seen in the distance behind her.

-She didn’t reveal exactly where the snap was taken, instead sharing a number of emojis in the caption for her 3.6 million followers on the social media site, including a wave, sunset, and a fish emoji.
+She didn’t reveal exactly where the snap was taken, instead including a wave, sunset, and a fish emoji in the caption for her 3.6 million followers on the social media site.

-But while Scherzinger didn’t reveal where she was in the photo shared on August 14, she tagged her location as being Sardinia in a stunning snap she shared with her millions of Instagram followers just one day earlier while a little more covered up in an elegant satin gown with a seriously high slit.
+But while the location remains a mystery in the photo shared on August 14, just one day earlier she tagged her location as being Sardinia in a stunning snap she shared with her millions of Instagram followers in an elegant satin gown with a seriously high slit.

 But while her location was a bit of a mystery, the star’s fans were much more focused on her very toned body.